Dear Student, Faculty & Staff,

 NOTE: Under the Jeanne Clery Act of 1998, any college or university participating in federal financial aid programs is required to send out timely warnings to inform the campus community of a crime or potential crime that constitutes a serious or continuing threat to students, staff and faculty at SF State.
 Starting this academic year, all timely warnings will be distributed via email to maximize access to info that may assist individuals with taking affirmative actions to preserve their safety and welfare.

-The male suspect is described as an Asian Male, 20-30 years old, 5 feet 10 inches tall, muscular build, clean shaven with hairy eyebrows, wearing a grey tank top, and black shorts.
+The suspect is described as an unknown race Male, in his late 20’s, 5 feet 7 inches tall, medium build, wearing a grey hoodie-style sweatshirt and blue jeans.

 If anyone saw or heard any part of this incident or may have further suspect information please come forward and contact: San Francisco State University Police Department at (415) 338-2222 or anonymous tip line at (415) 338-3030.

 The UPD would also like to remind everyone of these basic safety considerations:

 2. Be aware of your surroundings at all times.
 Observe people and activities around you.
 Look confident and purposeful when you walk.

 3. Choose busy, well-lit streets and avoid isolated areas, alleys, vacant lots, abandoned buildings and construction sites.

 4. Think about your safety everywhere you go – be alert and don’t assume you are always safe.
 Avoid situations that could put you in danger.